Under Florida law and the 8th Amendment to the U.S. Constitution, you are entitled to a bond when you are arrested and accused of a crime.

 8) Lewd or Lascivious Battery on a Child Under 12

-If facing non-bondable charges then a South Florida criminal defense attorney must request that the court hold a specialized bond hearing known as a Arthur Hearing.
+If facing non-bondable charges then a Miami-Dade County criminal defense attorney must request that the court hold a specialized bond hearing known as a Arthur Hearing.

 An Arthur Hearing requires the court to find "proof evident, presumption great" that the defendant committed the crime.
 A second prong requires the court to determine whether the accused is such a danger to the community that no pretrial release measures would be adequate.